 Seville is the largest area and capital of Andalusia in Southern Spain.
 There are many places to visit in Seville.
 Seville is a region that’s filled with so much culture and history and we will tell you all the things to do in Seville.
+Click here to book online activities and entrance tickets in Seville

 Seville was founded by the Romans and was later on conquered by Muslims, until Catholicism flourished once again in the region.
 This blend of two different origins and cultures makes this city a truly one of a kind destination.

 Seville’s Old Town has UNESCO World Heritage Sites like the Alcazar, the Archivo de Indias and the Cathedral.
 The city can be explored both day and night, with fabulous shops, parks, restaurants, bars and landmarks all around.
+Read here how to get from Seville airport to city center.

 The weather can get quite hot in the summer, while winters are mild.
 All seasons in Seville are manageable and enjoyable so you can book your trips any time of the year.
 Seville is an idyllic, picturesque city that is unlike any other in Spain and the whole world!